 Of course, general damages is usually a large part of your award too – which is the payment for the specific injury.
-It is calculated based on the review of a medical report from a medical professional that your solicitors will arrange an appointment with in order that they can assess you.
+It is calculated based on the review of a medical report from a medical professional that your solicitors will arrange an appointment within the order that they can assess you.

 |What injury have you had?||Typical lift injury or escalator injury payout bracket||More Information|

 Claiming for a lift compensation claim or escalator malfunction claim does not have to come with risk to your bank balance.
 You may think legal assistance is expensive, but in truth, this is not necessarily the case, and you wouldn’t have to pay upfront to begin escalator or lift injury claims when you contact us.
-Here at Legal Expert, we ensure that the personal injury solicitors we can provide to you work as no win no fee, which essentially means there’s absolutely no risk you will end up with legal bills to foot with no personal injury claim payouts to settle them with.
-Instead, they work on the basis that if your claim is successful, a pre-arranged percentage of your compensation will go to the solicitor, with the rest being yours.
-This percentage is capped though, so you won’t find that you’re not left with much!
+Here at Legal Expert, we ensure that the personal injury solicitors we can provide to you work on a No Win No Fee basis.
+This means you won’t be required to pay your solicitor unless your claim is successful.
+If you are awarded compensation, your lawyer is paid via an amount taken from the final amount.
+This is legally capped so that the majority of your compensation is protected.

 We feel that this no pressure no stress approach to personal injury claims is what sets us apart from others in this field.
 Our legally trained staff have helped many people in your situation, and you’re never just another case to us; you’re a person who has been through a lot and we’re here to help you get the best outcome.
 Why not call us and see what the difference is when you speak to us here at Legal Expert?